CELTA, TEFL, or TESOL?

 What do you offer?

-At our centre we offer 4-week and 8-week Trinity CertTESOL courses and Teacher Development courses.
+At our centre we offer full-time, part-time, and 100% online or Blended Trinity CertTESOL courses and Teacher Development courses.

 Why shouldn’t I just do an online and/or weekend course?